compliance controls: clearing up the confusion

 IPS = Intrusion Prevention System.
 This is a network security tool that can be either a hardware (physical device), or a software tool.
 The purpose of it is to continually monitor a network for any malicious activity, and as the name suggests – prevent it.
 This prevention can include reporting (notifying), blocking, or dropping the activity – whichever is deemed most appropriate in the situation.

 That is a lot of info.
-Let’s simplify these three concepts with a diagram and brief explanation.
+Let’s simplify these key concepts with a diagram:

 IPS vs IDS